hipay/hipay-docs/hipay-enterprise-sdk-js_3/Reference/1-Reference.md

 ### instance.destroy()

-Use this function to properly `destroy` Hosted Field instances.
+Use this function to properly `destroy` Hosted Fields instances.

 It will remove active event listeners and clean iFrame containers.
 If you generated your form automatically via `selector` configuration, it will clean the container.